Bana78/Bana78/README.md

 -->

-I am a Computer Engineering graduate with a strong interest in Artificial Intelligence, Machine Learning, Data Science, and Big Data Analytics.
-I am passionate about building scalable AI solutions, solving data mining challenges, and exploring Generative AI and Large Language Models (LLMs).
-My interests also extend to bioinformatics and data-driven research.
+I hold a Master of Science in Computer Engineering with strong interest in Artificial Intelligence, Machine Learning, Data Science, and Big Data Analytics.
+I focus on building scalable AI systems, solving data mining problems, and exploring Generative AI and Large Language Models (LLMs), with additional interest in bioinformatics and data-driven research.

 ---

-## 🧠 About Me
+## 🎓 Education & Research Profile

-- 🎓 Master’s degree in Computer Engineering
+Master’s degree in Computer Engineering
-- 📊 Focus: AI, Machine Learning, Data Science, Big Data
-- 🔬 Research experience in scalable algorithms and distributed computing
-- 📚 Published work in data mining optimization using Apache Spark
-- 🚀 Currently exploring Generative AI and LLM-based systems
+Research experience in scalable algorithms and distributed computing Published work in data mining optimization using Apache Spark Currently exploring Generative AI and LLM-based systems

 ---